NCAR/citools/README.md

 ### docker-build

 The `docker-build` script is a front-end to `docker build`.
-It supports all the same options as `docker build`, but runs `docker build` twice.
-The first time, quiet mode is disabled, the output is analyzed to identify the base image, and the base image and new layers are cached.
-In the second run, which uses the cache, labels are added to identify the base image digest and id.
+It supports all the same options as `docker build`, but runs `docker build` in two passes.
-These labels can be used subsequently to determine whether the base image tag has been assigned to a new image, and/or to rebuild the target with exactly the same base image.
-The second `docker build` also includes a label
+The first pass caches the base image and all layers defined by the Dockerfile.
+Information about the base image is extracted from the built image, and if there is a .git directory, information about the release is gathered.
+The second pass uses this information to supplement the final image with the following labels: base.id           - the base image id base.digest       - the base image digest base.tag          - the base image tag git.remote.origin - the url of the git remote origin (e.g. git remote repo) git.tag.version   - the latest version tag git.commit.sha1   - the sha1 of the latest commit

 ### versions